-When the appraisal district has completed the appraisals, it will send you a notice of appraised value that lists information about your property’s current value and its preceding year’s value.
+When the appraisal district has completed the appraisals, it will send you a notice of the appraised value that lists information about your property’s current value and its preceding year’s value.

 While an increase in property value is often welcome, it may come with a less desired increase in property tax.
 You should make sure your property is not overvalued.
-Your property’s market value should be what you would expect to get in a sale for your property in its current condition within a reasonable amount of time - real estate agents often use a 30 - 90 day window for this purpose.
+Your property’s fair market value (FMV) should be what you would expect to get in a sale for your property in its current condition within a reasonable amount of time - real estate agents often use a 30 - 90 day window for this purpose.

 Compare the asking price of properties comparable to yours in current real estate listings.
 Speak to a real estate agent who will have access to information about properties that have been recently sold and their sale price.